 Zamzam Day and Asperging Water

-Another theory backing the water sprinkling practice is that women used to bathe with cold water in the early hours of the day, doing this in this day is a good omen for the new year as it would start under the sign of vitality and liveliness.
+Another theory backing the water sprinkling practice is that women used to bathe with cold water in the early hours of the day; doing so was a good omen for starting the new year with vitality and liveliness.
 Those who were still asleep were sprinkled by their mothers as their year might be one of laziness if they continue sleeping through the morning.
 This practice seems to have moved from the vicinity of the house out to the street.

 Water is life in both Jewish and pagan contexts.
 Therefore, the element of water in this festival originates long before Islam and well before the advent of Shi’ism.